btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample.md

-# GreenField API example with cURL
+# Greenfield API example with cURL

-The **[GreenField API](https://docs.btcpayserver.org/API/Greenfield/v1/)** (also available on your instance on `/docs`) allows you to operate BTCPay Server via an easy to use REST API.
+The **[Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/)** (also available on your instance on `/docs`) allows you to operate BTCPay Server via an easy-to-use REST API.

 Note that you can partially generate clients in the language of your choice by using the [Swagger file](https://docs.btcpayserver.org/API/Greenfield/v1/swagger.json).